johnruge/johnruge.github.io/content/projects/darasaai.md

 ## Impact

-This system enables educational institutions to manage their academic content efficiently, providing a centralized platform for course management, student assessment, and educational resource distribution.
+I plan to use this system to enable educational institutions in Africa to manage their academic content efficiently, providing a centralized platform for course management, student assessment, and educational resource distribution.
+I am currently working on integrating AI to the application.